 Starting the SRS with a clear introduction to describe the project’s purpose and give readers an overview of the project’s big picture.
 The introduction should cover the following contents:

-- project scope: what’re the business goals?
+- Project scope: what’re the business goals?
 What values does the project deliver?
-Find the answers to these questions to make clear the project sophistication.
+Find the answers to these questions to make clear the project's sophistication.

-- glossary and reference: explain terms and acronyms used in the document.
+- Glossary and reference: explain the terms and acronyms used in the document.
 Show your reference sources to readers to consolidate the transmitted information.

-All developing effort is to ensure that the project is completed and meet the user expectation.
-To achieve this success, you need to pay enough attention to analyze:
+All developing effort is to ensure that the project is completed and meets the user's expectation.
+To achieve this success, you need to pay enough attention to analyzing:

 - Functional requirements describe what the software will do and define how it will function to meet user expectations.
 You should also mention the acceptance criteria for these functional requirements to determine if a function is completed and performs as expected.